 OPEN LETTER - Please sign on to this open letter using the form below.
 Thank you.

-On July 2, 2014, America will acknowledge the 50th Anniversary of the passage of The US Civil Rights Act.
+On July 2, 2014, America acknowledged the 50th Anniversary of the passage of The US Civil Rights Act.
+In November and beyond, looming elections will further "make or break" the "chains that still bind us."
 We the undersigned present to you this appeal in acknowledgement of the same:

-In light of America's election of "the first Black President," and in keeping with the goals, mission and vision of The Congressional Black Caucus Foundation, Inc. which was established in 1976 as a public policy, research and education institute to help improve the socioeconomic circumstances of African Americans and other underserved communities; we, a group of African American Pastors and National Leaders are respectfully submitting this request to the President of the US, and the CBCF to include the protection of the unborn and pre-born in any actions that involve reproductive rights, poverty prevention, education and all other measures that can intentionally or inadvertently harm or support the life of a woman or an unborn child.
+In light of America's election of "the first Black President," and in keeping with the goals, mission and vision of The Congressional Black Caucus Foundation, Inc. which was established in 1976 as a public policy, research and education institute to help improve the socioeconomic circumstances of African Americans and other underserved communities; we, a group of African American Pastors and National Leaders are respectfully submitting this request to the President of the US, the CBCF and other leaders and citizens to include the protection of the unborn and pre-born as well as in any actions that involve reproductive rights, poverty prevention, education, and all other measures that can intentionally or inadvertently harm or support the life of a woman or an unborn child.

 We seek a joint mission to advance the global Black community by developing leaders, informing policy and educating the public, and to explore advocacy and legislative action that can provide positive alternatives to issues such as Black Genocide and harmful reproductive threats; all of urgent importance.